Soch04/Tower-of-Hanoi/README.md

 ### Invalid Input

 - The game accounts for invalid input:
-  - If the user does not specifically enter two letters will be prompted to retry.
+  - If the user does not specifically enter two letters, the game will prompt them to retry.
   - If the user enters two letters that do not represent a tower (ex: `XX`), the game will not move a disk.
   - If the user tries to move a disk between valid towers, but the disk on the current tower is larger than the one on the target tower, the game will notify the user.

+GIF demonstrating input handling:

 ![Gif for Hanoi](https://github.com/Soch04/Tower-of-Hanoi/assets/79487467/c26e6ee7-9718-49bc-ac0f-2d4e8da0701b)